Menu

 How to Weigh Evacuation Options With Both Wildfires and COVID at Your Door

 As the twin disasters of COVID-19 and fire season sweep through California, thousands of residents are weighing difficult options around evacuating to homes where friends or families are maintaining social distancing.
-PHI program director Dr. Gina Solomon comments on weighing the risks in evacuating during a pandemic.
+Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, comments on weighing the risks in evacuating during a pandemic.

 • California Healthline